 Although it began as a college for training up Christian school teachers, Dordt has expanded its academic offerings to include programs in agriculture, nursing, engineering, business, social work, criminal justice, construction management, international business, and more.

-The three former presidents of Dordt have provided leadership and commitment to a distinct vision for Christian higher education.
+The four presidents of Dordt have provided leadership and commitment to a distinct vision for Christian higher education.
 Rev. B.J.
-Haan, who served as first president of the college until his retirement in 1982, worked tirelessly to lay the foundation that is today more clearly articulated in "The Educational Task of Dordt College."
+Haan, who served as first president of the college until his retirement in 1982, worked tirelessly to lay the foundation that is today more clearly articulated in The Educational Task.
 Dr. J.B.
-Hulst, a founder and early dean of students, was as ardently committed to that vision as his predecessor and supervised the development of a strategic plan for the future of the college, titled "Renewing the Vision."
-Dr. Carl E. Zylstra, the first non-founder president, presented as his inaugural theme in 1996 "Living the Vision," urging faculty and students to make the continuing educational vision concrete in their teaching, learning, and living.
-Dr. Erik Hoekstra began his presidency in 2012, promising to continue Dordt’s mission of working toward Christ-centered renewal in all areas of life.
+Hulst, a founder and early dean of students, supervised the development of a strategic plan for the future of the college.
+Dr. Carl E. Zylstra, Dordt’s third president, urged faculty and students to make the continuing educational vision concrete in their teaching, learning, and living.
+Dr. Erik Hoekstra, who began his presidency in 2012, has championed Dordt’s mission statement and continues to adhere to Dordt’s distinct vision.